CoAxLab/BRAVO2/README.txt

 Mediation: Uses nested regression models to estimate causal mediating pathways between a dependent variable, one or multiple potential mediators, and the voxelwise measure, while controlling for nuisance variables.
+The new release (Oct.
+2014, BRAVO 2.0) includes options for moderated mediation (on a-pathways) and 2-step mediation.

 Performance

-BRAVO was benchmarked and developed in Matlab R2011a on an Ubuntu 10.10 system with an Intel(R) Xeon(R) processor (4 cores, 3.10GHz) system and 8Gb of RAM.
+BRAVO was benchmarked and developed in Matlab R2013a on an Ubuntu 14.04 system with an Intel(R) Xeon(R) processor (4 cores, 3.10GHz) system and 8Gb of RAM.
 Minimum recommended system specifications are dual core processor (at least 2Ghz) and 4Gb RAM (depending on dataset size).
 All code was tested using DTI and VBM data with a 91x109x91